Patient and public involvement (PPI)

 - how we develop and consider proposals to change the way we provide our services

 - decisions that affect how we operate our services.

 What is PPI?

 We want to give people a chance to have a say in their own care and treatment and how much they want to be involved in decisions about their care.
 We also want to give everyone a say in how we provide services as well as policy and planning.

-By working together we can develop services that are better targeted, more effective and more likely to meet the expectations of the people who use them.
+- By working together we can develop services that are better targeted, more effective and more likely to meet the expectations of the people who use them.
 It also helps to improve our relationship with patients, carers, relatives, visitors, organisations and the local community; ultimately it helps us to improve patient care.
-For example, we are currently involved in several Consultation projects to improve King's and public transport access to the hospital.
+For example, several Consultation projects have improved facilities at King's and public transport access to the hospital.

 Patient and Public Involvement Team